What is the Toronto Industry Network?

 The Toronto Industry Network (TIN) is a group of manufacturers and manufacturing associations with operations in the City of Toronto.
 Collectively the Network employs approximately 30,000 people directly and another 100,000 indirectly through suppliers and customers.

-Manufacturing sectors represented by TIN’s membership include food processing, paper making and packaging, aerospace, pharmaceuticals, chemicals, cement, energy and general manufacturing.
+Manufacturing sectors represented by TIN’s membership include food processing, paper making and packaging, pharmaceuticals, chemicals, cement, energy and general manufacturing.

 The Network believes strongly that there is an important role for industry in the development of sound public policy.
 Our organization closely monitors City Hall and has developed an excellent working relationship with many of the senior managers.